loveencounterflow/interlex/README.md

   order to proceed on that level, each step has to match in order of declaration?
 This would necessitate to pick up at the successor of the very token that was considered last in the most recent scan, so in the above example, continue with matching `'x'` when the last scan had recognized `'#'`.
 In any event, such levels should allow zero matches to account for optional parts.
+Other name: 'compound', `true` for levels whose tokens step through the (possibly empty) components of a construct

 * To conclude, when writing a grammar one should know which kinds of chunking one wants to allow and be aware of chunkings that are disallowed; in a good lot of cases, a sensible choice will be to scan lines of